debtanu09/debtanu09/README.md

 - 🔭 I’m currently ...
-Chip Design Engineer at TSMC
+VLSI Engineer at TSMC
 - 👨‍🎓 Studied ...
 Integrated Circuits and Systems at IIT Bombay
 - 💬 Ask me about ...
 Physical Design or Computer Architecture
 - 📫 How to reach me: ... facebook - debtanu4real